amogh7joshi/engagement-detection/README.md

  subdirectory.
 3. Optionally, you can also download the `ck+` dataset from [here](https://www.kaggle.com/shawon10/ckplus), and follow the directions in the `data` subdirectory.
 4. Run the `preprocess.sh` script.
+It may take a couple of minutes.

 For more information, visit the `data` subdirectory.